JamesBaisus/JamesBaisus/README.md

 ## 👋  Quick Introduction!

-Hi, I’m @JamesBaisus I am a student at Bolton UK University and I am at my senior year software engineering students
+Hi, I’m @JamesBaisus I am a student at Bolton UK University and I am at my senior year software engineering major graduating at 2025
 ## 📫  Conatcts!

 You can contact me through my email for enquiries and collaboration "jcbberches@gmail.com"